 Yet, it resonated.

-Since our debut in 2015, we have managed to grow Standart into a fully remote company, with its team spread out over Japan, The Netherlands, Russia, Georgia, Slovakia and England.
+Since our debut in 2015, we have managed to grow Standart into a fully remote company, with its team spread out over six countries and five time zones.

 As a team, we manage and independently publish four language versions.
 Locally, we organise a number of events for our readers, partners and fans, like the ones that took place in Moscow, New York, London or Kyoto.